Bikini Barbershop

 Bikini Barbershop (Also known as Bikini Barbershop: Jersey) is an American reality show which originally ran on AXS TV during 2012.
-It features Jeff Wulkan, a man who runs a hair salon/barber shop in Long Branch, New Jersey called "Bikini Barbers".
-It mainly consists of female hair stylists, at work, wearing only bikinis.
+It featured Jeff Wulkan, a man who ran a hair salon/barber shop in Long Branch, New Jersey called "Bikini Barbers".
+It mainly consisted of female hair stylists, at work, wearing only bikinis.
 Following Hurricane Sandy, a drop in business forced the closure of the shop.